-It’s evolved over the years as a news sitemap, leveling the playing field for bloggers, content creators and news publisher experts.
-This evolution may not be obvious from the search term headlines, but the content reveals this expansion.
+It’s evolved over the years as a news sitemap, leveling the playing field for bloggers, content creators, and news publishing experts.
+This evolution may not be obvious from the search term headlines but the content reveals this expansion.

 One of the reasons is because these sites are true news publishers and adhere to strict standard journalism practices.
 They’re transparent and they adhere to the same professional standard.
 Just take a look at their search history and you can see they take their news seriously.

 To be included in news XML’s your reporting must be original, honest, and well-structured with quality anchor texts, meta tags, and an authoritative voice.